-- occur between any two children, or a group of children against one individual or group - be perpetrated by a child of any age against a child of any age - be perpetrated by a child of any sexual orientation against a child of any sexual orientation - include behaviours that exist on an often progressive continuum and may overlap - be online and offline (physical or verbal)

-can take place within intimate personal relationships between children
+- occur between any two children, or a group of children against one individual or group - be perpetrated by a child of any age against a child of any age - be perpetrated by a child of any sexual orientation against a child of any sexual orientation - include behaviours that exist on an often progressive continuum and may overlap - be online and offline (physical or verbal) - can take place within intimate personal relationships between children

 Any report of sexual violence or sexual harassment must be taken seriously, and staff should be aware that it is more likely that girls will be the victims of sexual violence or sexual harassment and more likely it will be perpetrated by boys.
+Staff must always keep an open mind.

-Children with Special Educational Needs (SEN) are more vulnerable, and there may be barriers in recognising abuse in this group of children.
+Children with Special Educational Needs (SEN) are potentially more vulnerable, and there may be barriers in recognising abuse in this group of children.
 In addition, children who are perceived by their peers to be LGBTQI+ or identify themselves as LGBTQI+ or are exploring gender identity may be more vulnerable.
-Staff should consider the importance of understanding intra familial harms and any necessary support for siblings following incidents involving sexual harassment and/or violence.